farazAV/AppVirality-Android-SDK-2.0/README.md

  appVirality = AppVirality.getInstance(this, config);
 ```

-This method returns the <i>AppVirality</i> class instance, after instantiating if it was not already instantiated.
+The above methods returns the <i>AppVirality</i> class instance, after instantiating if it was not already instantiated.

 <b>NOTE:</b> Use the same above method to retrieve the already initialized singleton throughout your application.